beamable/BeamableProduct/templates/BeamService/readme.md

 A `.gitignore` file is included, but if you are using a different version control system, you must create a custom ignore-file.

+// TODO: What happens if you create template directly with `dotnet new` instead of using `beam project new`

 ## Getting Started
 Before you begin, you'll need to create a Beamable organization.
 You can create a Beamable organization through the Unity Editor, or online at [Beamable.com](https://beta-portal.beamable.com/signup/registration/).